MinishLab/model2vec/README.md

 Model2vec creates a small, fast, and powerful model that outperforms other static embedding models by a large margin on all tasks we could find, while being much faster to create than traditional static embedding models such as GloVe.
 Like BPEmb, it can create subword embeddings, but with much better performance.
 Distillation doesn't need _any_ data, just a vocabulary and a model.

 The core idea is to forward pass a vocabulary through a sentence transformer model, creating static embeddings for the indiviudal tokens.
-After this, there are a number of post-processing steps we do that results in our best models.
-For a more extensive deepdive, please refer to the following resources:
+After this, there are a number of post-processing steps we do that results in our best models, as well as an optional pre-training step to further boost performance.
+For a more extensive deepdive, please refer to our [official documentation on how Model2Vec works](https://minish.ai/packages/model2vec/introduction#how-mode2vec-works).
-- Our initial [Model2Vec blog post](https://huggingface.co/blog/Pringled/model2vec).
-Note that, while this post gives a good overview of the core idea, we've made a number of substantial improvements since then.
-- Our [Tokenlearn blog post](https://minishlab.github.io/tokenlearn_blogpost/).
-This post describes the Tokenlearn method we used to train our [potion models](https://huggingface.co/collections/minishlab/potion-6721e0abd4ea41881417f062).
-- Our official [documentation](https://github.com/MinishLab/model2vec/blob/main/docs/what_is_model2vec.md).
-This document provides a high-level overview of how Model2Vec works.

 ## Documentation